bbiswal333/bulletinboard/VMImage/VMImage_GettingStarted.md

 Follow these steps to setup your Virtual Box [Click Here](VMImage_GettingStarted_VirtualBox.md)

 <div id="inside-the-vm"></div>

 ## Customize the VM
 - After the setup of VirtualBox and importing the provided VM Image, start the Virtual Machine and customize the VM according the following guidance/steps.
 - Note: In case you run into trouble, you might need to change some BIOS settings as described in the **[troubleshooting section](#troubleshooting)** below

+#### Download and install API Development and Testing Tool

+- Download and install an API Development and Testing Tool such as [Postman](https://www.getpostman.com/)

 #### General
 - The user for the image is `vagrant` with password `vagrant`.